-The City of Lufkin provides emergency medical service (EMS) to Lufkin citizens and parts of Angelina County.
-A fee is collected from citizens who use this service and the County is charged a contract fee of \$250,016 for EMS services provided in the County.
-Since April 2014 the City of Lufkin began in-house billing for EMS ambulance services.
-The City's EMS service fees are projected to total \$2,400,000 for Fiscal 2022.
-Actual ambulance fees collected in Fiscal

-2020 was \$2,258,259.
-Total expected revenue of \$2,682,566 under this category for FY22 will be less than the actual for FY2020 of \$2,835,238.
+The City of Lufkin provides emergency medical service (EMS) to Lufkin citizens.
+Fees are collected from citizens who use this service.
+The City's EMS service fees are projected to total \$1,380,000 for Fiscal 2023.
+Actual ambulance fees collected in Fiscal 2021 was \$2,675,056.
+Fees collected in FY 2021 include County fees, however; beginning January 2022, Angelina County was no longer serviced by City EMS.
+Total expected revenue under this category for Fiscal 2023 is \$1,534,100.

 Interest income consists of interest income from investment of idle cash primarily in pooled funds, money market funds and Certificates of Deposit with a maximum maturity of two years.
-The interest projection for Fiscal 2021 is projected to be \$100,000.
-The uncertainty in the investment market reflects our constant interest projection for FY2022.
+The interest projection for Fiscal 2023 is projected to be \$100,000.
+The uncertainty in the investment market reflects our constant interest projection for FY2023.